All adults, 18 years of age or older, can appoint a health care agent and sign a form called a Health Care Proxy.

 Your agent is required to make medical decisions that are patient-centered, according to your wishes, religious and moral beliefs and what is in your best interest, not theirs.

-All hospitals, nursing homes, doctors and other health care providers are legally required to provide your health care agent with the same information that would be provided to you and to honor the decisions by your agent as if they were made by you.
+All hospitals, nursing homes, doctors, nurse practitioners, physician assistants, and other health care providers are legally required to provide your health care agent with the same information that would be provided to you and to honor the decisions by your agent as if they were made by you.
 If a hospital or nursing home objects to some treatment options (such as removing certain treatment) they must tell you or your agent before or upon admission, if reasonably possible.

 To be legally valid, you must sign and date your health care proxy form in the presence of two adult witnesses.
 The witnesses must sign a statement in your health care proxy to confirm that you signed the document willingly and free from duress.
 Your health care agent and alternate agent cannot act as witnesses.